-First, I would like to say it’s vital to understand the economics behind an antique mall and those who are dealers.
+Not everyone understands the economics of antique malls and dealers, and I think it’s vital to discuss before diving into some of the dos and don’ts.
 While not all antique malls operate the same way there are quite a few commonalities.
-Antique dealers purchase their inventory at various places, estate sales, garage and yard sales, various second hand shops, and more.
-Often those items need some sort of help before they make it to their booth, this can include cleaning, any and all forms of restoration, including stripping and refinishing furniture, reupholstering, making repairs and/or replacing zippers or buttons on clothing, etc. Items then need to be tagged (dealers often pay for their own tagging supplies as well) and then taken to their booth.
-At an antique mall, dealers pay a rental fee, which is often per square foot, then there is typically a commission on top of that, which is often around 10 percent.
-Some antique malls will add a credit card fee, usually 3 to 5 percent, if one is used by a shopper, or some malls will just up their commission to 13 or 15 percent to cover credit card fees.
-Others have told me of additional bills, including electricity usage.
+Antique dealers purchase their inventory at various places, such as estate sales, garage sales, yard sales, various second hand shops, and more.
+Often those items need some sort of work done to them before being placed in the dealer’s booth, this can include cleaning, any form of restoration, including stripping and refinishing furniture, reupholstering, making repairs and/or replacing zippers or buttons on clothing, etc. Items then need to be tagged (dealers often pay for their own tagging supplies as well) and then taken to their booth.
+At an antique mall dealers pay a rental fee, which is often per square foot, then there is typically a commission on top of that, which is often around 10 percent.
+To cover credit/debit card expenses, a mall will usually add a 3 to 5 percent fee when a shopper uses a card to make a purchase, however some malls, making the assumption most people pay with cards, will add this to the regular commission, making it 13 to 15 percent.
+Other dealers have told me of having to pay for additional bills, including electricity usage.
 It all varies from mall to mall.
+These are all things to keep in mind when shopping.

 Do put items back where you found them.
 Maybe you picked something up to buy, but in walking around you decided not to purchase it, and that’s okay!
 Just put it back where you found it.
 Because antique malls are made up of various dealers, you can’t pick something up in booth and then leave it in another.
 I mean, you can, but you shouldn’t as it can cause frustration and confusion for employees, dealers, and shoppers alike.
 If you don’t remember where you found something, ask an employee to put it back for you.

 Do understand the lingo.
 I’ve blogged about this before, but let’s go over it again.
 Antique malls have their own lingo, and if you’re new, you may not know what some abbreviations mean.
 “NFS” means “Not for Sale” and is often attached to fixtures, such as book shelves, racks, etc. Some dealers have it on signs or items they just want for ambiance.
-“ND” means “No Discount” or “NFD” meaning “No Further Discount” or you can simply see the word “Firm” on a tag.
+“ND” means “No Discount,” “NFD” meaning “No Further Discount,” and the word “Firm” written on a tag all mean the same thing, they do not want the item to be sold for less than the price they have placed on it.
 Sometimes dealers have sales in their booths, however they may have items they do not want to be discounted.
 It also means it is an item you cannot make an offer on, more on offers in a bit.
 “NRFB” means “Never Removed From Box,” a similar abbreviation is “MIB” meaning “Mint in Box” and these are often associated with vintage toys.

 Do check for sales.
-Because antique malls are made up of multiple dealers, one dealer may be having a huge sale of 50% off, but the dealer next to it may not.
+Because antique malls are made up of multiple dealers, one dealer may be having a 50% off sale, but the dealer next to them may not.
 Dealers having sales put up signs in their space noting their space number and if the sale includes “ND” items or not.
 If you are in a booth with a sale, it is important to double check the booth number on the price tag, because someone could have been lazy and left an item that didn’t belong in that space.
 Like I said before, put things back where you found them!

 Do bring a tape measure.
 Not all antique malls have dressing rooms or restrooms.
-So it’s pretty important to have a tape measure handy if shopping for clothes to know if something will fit or not.
+So it’s important to have a tape measure handy if shopping for clothes to know if something will fit or not.
 Sometimes I try stuff on over my own clothing to get a better idea of if it will work or not.
+If you’re shopping for furniture and art, a tape measure also comes in handy to know if it will work in your home.

 Do inspect items closely prior to buying.
 Most antique malls do not do returns, and typically a sign is posted at the register.